Lotus 1-2-3: Beginnings

-The initial release of 1-2-3 supported only three video setups: CGA, MDA (in which case the graph maker was not available) or dual-monitor mode.
-However, a few months later support was added for Hercules Computer Technology's Hercules Graphics Adapter which was a clone of the MDA that allowed bitmap mode.
+The initial release of 1-2-3 supported only three video setups: CGA, MDA (for which the graph maker was unavailable) or dual-monitor mode.
+However, a few months later, support was added for Hercules Computer Technology's Hercules Graphics Adapter, which was a clone of the MDA that allowed bitmap mode.
 The ability to have high-resolution text and graphics capabilities (at the expense of color) proved extremely popular and Lotus 1-2-3 is credited with popularizing the Hercules graphics card.

-Subsequent releases of Lotus 1-2-3 supported more video standards as time went on, including EGA, AT&T/Olivetti, and VGA.
-Significantly, support for the PCjr/Tandy modes was never added and users of those machines were limited to CGA graphics.
+Subsequent releases of Lotus 1-2-3 supported more video standards, including EGA, AT&T/Olivetti and VGA.
+Significantly, support for the PCjr/Tandy modes was never added, and users of those machines were limited to CGA graphics.

-The early versions of 1-2-3 also had a key disk copy protection.
-While the program was hard disk installable, the user had to insert the original floppy disk when starting 1-2-3 up.
-This protection scheme was easily cracked and a minor inconvenience for home users, but proved a serious nuisance in an office setting.
-Starting with Release 3.0, Lotus no longer used copy protection.
-However, it was then necessary to "initialize" the System disk with one's name and company name so as to customize the copy of the program.
+The early versions of 1-2-3 also included a disk copy protection.
+While 1-2-3 was hard-disk installable, it required insertion of the original floppy disk when starting the application.
+This protection scheme was easily cracked and posed a minor inconvenience for home users, but it proved to be a serious nuisance in an office setting.
+Lotus discontinued the copy protection with the 3.0 release.
+However, it was necessary to initialize the system disk with the user's name and company name in order to customize the copy of the program.
 Release 2.2 and higher had this requirement.
-This was an irreversible process unless one had made an exact copy of the original disk so as to be able to change names to transfer the program to someone else.
+This was an irreversible process unless an exact copy of the original disk had been made, posing challenges for the transfer of program ownership.

-The reliance on the specific hardware of the IBM PC led to 1-2-3 being utilized as one of the two stress test applications, along with Microsoft Flight Simulator, for true 100% compatibility when PC clones appeared in the early 1980s.
+The reliance on the specific hardware of the IBM PC led to 1-2-3 being utilized as one of the two stress-test applications, along with Microsoft Flight Simulator, for true 100% compatibility when PC clones appeared in the early 1980s.
 1-2-3 required two disk drives and at least 192K of memory, which made it incompatible with the IBM PCjr; Lotus produced a version for the PCjr that was on two cartridges but otherwise identical.